tbierna/hupi/source/includes/_recommendations.md

 To explain in detail, when browser is loading your website page, you make an ajax call to a custom endpoint/route, this route will actually call hupi endpoint from server and hupi responds with recommendations in allowed formats and then the route action will parse this data and respond with either html or json based on your implementation to display the recommended products.

-<aside class="warning"> If you follow this strategy, you need to call hupilytics tracking function after fetching recommendations as you won't have recommendations available until you return from your custom endpoint.</aside>
+<aside class="warning"> If you follow this strategy, you need to call hupilytics tracking function after fetching recommendations as you won't have recommendations available until you return from your custom endpoint(hupi recommendations is one of the parameter tracking functions).</aside>

 So, to implement this strategy you need to add a custom route action which calls hupi data-retriever from your server.